gvwilson/thirdbit/src/fiction/iffy/index.md

 but we're fine t' make our own way along by th' coast."

 "Mm."
-Doctor Johel nodded as if agreeing.
+Wales nodded as if agreeing.
 "How far do you think you'll get, exactly?
 And how much of your precious herd will die along the way?
 How many trees will burn, Ecologist,